DawnGate/Project-Clock/README.md

 # About
-Project for clock like apple clock view
+Project for clock like apple clock view(only support for ios simulator)

 # dev and maintain
 lam99quyen@gmail.com